Eunice-Osuagwuh/aws-cloud-devops-projects/03-ec2-web-deployment/README.md

 -Verify DNS propagation using a DNS checker

--Open website via your custom domain
+-Open the website via your custom domain

 Review: Domain successfully mapped to the EC2 server.